 Take a deep breath: if I can do it, you can do it.
 And you can do it without paying a tour company to manage everything for you.
-Follow these steps to make sure you and your family are as ready as you can possibly be for your next adventure.
+All of our usual traveling with kids advice applies, but below are steps to make sure you and your family are as ready as you can possibly be for your next international adventure.

 First Things First: Passports and Visas

 Make sure everybody has a current passport valid for at least six months beyond your travel date, otherwise you may be refused entrance to the country.
 This rule varies from country to country, so you can check with your destination’s embassy, but six months is the general rule.
 Make sure you apply for passports months in advance, so you don’t end up paying a hefty fee to expedite.
 Nothing worse that not having a passport in hand the day before you travel!

 Check to see if a visa is required for your destination.
 Many countries will allow Americans short-term entrance without a visa (e.g. most of Europe and Central America), but others have instituted reciprocal visa arrangements, meaning the U.S.A. demands visas from their citizens and so they require (expensive) visas from U.S. citizens.
 This should be the other first thing on your list, as sometimes visas can take months to obtain.
 But don’t let a difficult visa process deter you, as some of the best places to visit make you jump through visa hoops first.